arcana-lab/noelleGym/README.md

 This artifact generates three sets of results.
 Adding SPEC CPU2017 to each set of results is optional (see the section "Experiments and results" for more details).

 - MINIMAL: Data that supports the version of the paper that was submitted in September excluding the few benchmarks from SPEC CPU2017 that requires several days each (6 days when SPEC CPU2017 is included while excluding the five benchmarks mentioned, 2 days otherwise).
-This experiment does not include HELIX and DSWP, which both take a significant amount of time to transform each benchmark.

-- SUBMISSION: HELIX and DSWP are included.
-Also, if SPEC CPU2017 is enabled, this data will also include the few benchmarks from SPEC CPU2017 that requires several days each (extra 12 days).

 - FINAL: New results that were not included in the submitted version of the paper (extra 5 days).
-Also, HELIX and DSWP are included in this experiment.

 Next you can find the instructions to reproduce all the above results.